tabularelf/SimThreads/README.md

 `thread = new SimThread([MaxExecutions]);`

-By default, SimThreads has a MaxExecution of `infinity` and will process every function/method in its queue until it hits the max thread time (as set by `.SetMaxTime(percent)`).
+By default, SimThreads has a MaxExecution of `infinity` and will process every function/method in its queue until it hits the max thread time (as set by `.SetMaxTime(percent)`, which is default to `100%`, or `1`).

 SimThreads can have a function, method or struct passed as a valid argument for both `.Push()` and `.Insert()` (see down below more for the arguments on those functions)